singhmnprt01/Deep-Neural-Network-using-NumPy/2_DNN NumPy with dropout__scaling__Weight_Initialization/README.md

-# DNN using NumPy (Solving a classification problem)
+# DNN using NumPy (solving a classification problem)
 Same NN arch as previous py file with followig features added :-
 1. Dopout
 2. Scaling the inputs